AntonelaMalii/KitchenServer/README.md

 * Initial logic of generating random orders and sending that orders to kitchen and logic of receiving the orders that should be served from kitchen.
 * Initial logic of preparing foods at kitchen should be implemented.
 Just logic of having multiple threads picking up orders, preparing them all and returning them.
 * Configuration of docker containers communication
+* Added logic for checking if received order is the same as requested, logic of serving foods to tables and updating the table_states
+* Added logic for cooking foods according to the cooks 'rank' and fixed issues related to finishing orders only after all items are cooked
+* Handling cooks multitasking according to their proficiency
+* Add all atributes necessary for orders when sending and receiving
+* Calculating Order_total_preparing_time and defining the rating of the restaurant according to the feedbacks
+* 70%
+* Still need to implement the cooking-aparatus logic
+* Still need to implement prioritising ordering

 ## Docker